 Baby Lin-Manuel Miranda is, shall we say, not the stealthiest character in this movie, but once he’s done with the shifty eyes, he does at least successfully leave the poisoned book in the correct room.

-There’s a soiree that night, ostensible to celebrate Mick Jagger’s impending departure to be the Kind of Poland (poor Poland), but also so that Charles can throw shade over the whole family that’s always hated him.
+There’s a soiree that night, ostensibly to celebrate Mick Jagger’s impending departure to be the King of Poland (poor Poland), but also so that Charles can throw shade over the whole family that’s always hated him.
 Sidenote: pretty sure martini glasses were not a thing in 1572.

 When Charles falls ill, Not!Stradamus diagnoses him with an acute case of arsenic-laced falconry book which, funny coinidence, Not!Stradamus laced with poison himself.
 When Charles demands to know who ordered this special book, he’s devastated to learn it was his own mother, Cathy.
 And instead of hallucinating sex ghosts like when people get long-term poisoned on Reign, Charles is afflicted by sudden hair loss and bloody sweat.
 Cathy feels terrible about accidentally murdering him, but points out that the book has FRTK’s name written in it (remember?
 He had the book at the beginning??) and so now they have to execute FRTK for poisoning Charles.
 I guess?